rosivolgarin/rosivolgarin/README.md

 - 👋 Hi, I’m @rosivolgarin
-- 👀 I’m interested in xtech
+- 👀 I’m interested in xTech
-- 🌱 I'm currently coding and overcome everyday challengers
+- 🌱 I'm currently coding and overcoming everyday challenges
-- 💞️ I’m looking to collaborate on high performance teams
+- 💞️ I’m looking for to collaborate on high-performance teams
 - 📫 How to reach me rosi.volgarin@gmail.com or www.rosi.com.br

 <!---